Sydney-Informatics-Hub/PIPE-4002-EarthByte-ModelAtlas/README.md

   - [ ] Build drop down lists from existing resources, e.g. FOR Codes, file format vocabs.
 - [x] extract markdown from the issue body?
   - [ ] Apply additional formatting, generating formatted blocks like tables
-- [] Set up model repo based on slug
+- [ ] Set up model repo based on slug
   - [ ] need a template repository
   - [ ] Add licence file based on dropdown list

-- [ ]  Handling drag-and-dropped files, and putting them somewhere sensible (building appropriate sub directories)
+- [ ]  Handling drag-and-dropped files, and putting them somewhere sensible (building appropriate sub. directories)
+- [ ]
 - [ ] Build a manifest from these files.

 - [ ] Error checking.
 Have Python do basic checking for things like DOIs/ ORCIDs